 “Vaping” is just another name for using an e-cigarette, which works by turning nicotine (or whatever liquid is in the device) into an aerosol vapor that can be inhaled.
 According to their manufacturers, e-cigarettes were developed to help adult smokers quit smoking.
 This is why some cartridges contain little to no nicotine, leading some users to believe they are safe.

-Why is teen vaping so popular?
+Why is vaping so popular?

 The CDC reports that young people are now more likely than adults to use e-cigarettes.
 According to the New York Times, the “explosion” in vaping among teens has been largely driven by a “new generation of easily concealed devices” that are getting past adults who may not even know what to look for.
-An e-cigarette can be made to look like just about anything a pen, a regular cigarette or a USB drive making them easy for teens to hide and adults to miss.
+An e-cigarette can be made to look like just about anything, a pen, a regular cigarette or a USB drive, making them easy for teens to hide and adults to miss.
 In addition, many teens believe e-cigarettes are harmless, which means that even teenagers who say they would never consider smoking cigarettes are sometimes persuaded to try vaping.

 Is teen vaping dangerous?

 Even though inhaling cigarette vapor instead of smoke might make it seem “cleaner,” don’t be fooled.
 A cigarette is a cigarette, and nicotine is just as dangerous in vapor form.
 But whether the liquid (often called “juice”) contains nicotine or not, experts agree that vaping is still hazardous to health.
-E-cigarettes use aerosol, and many produce heavy metals and other dangerous, cancer-causing chemicals.
+E-cigarettes use aerosol, and much produce heavy metals and other dangerous, cancer-causing chemicals.
 In addition, even e-cigarettes that say they don’t contain nicotine have, in fact, been found to contain the drug.
 In some cases, defective e-cigarette batteries have also caught on fire or exploded, causing injury to users.

 How do I talk to my teen about vaping?